Chapter 3 : Vengeance

 Background: Font color:

-Parker Namken came to at a dark and chilling place.
-His body was wet, and he was chilled to the very core.
-He could feel the dirt and mud caked to his clothes and body, coating his cheeks and mixing with his blood that created a foul smell.
+Parker Namken came to in a dark and chilling place.
+His body was wet, and he was numb to his very core.
+His cloak was frozen to him.
+He could feel the dirt and mud caked to his clothes and body, coating his cheeks and mixing with his blood, creating a foul smell.

 This wasn't right, he realized.
 None of this was right.
 Wasn't the last thing he remembered James Potter shouting the Killing Curse with his wand pointed at his chest?
 Yes, that was right.
 He remembered taking a step back, losing his footing...

 He remembered falling, falling into nothing, falling into infinity.
 Then he had hit the water.
 It had felt like stone when he hit it, snapping his bones.
 It lapped at him; the cold, ice water sucked him under and pulled him with the waves.
 He remembered fighting for dominance over the cruel waves that had frozen his limbs and jabbed needles into his lungs.

 Then he remembered bursting through the surface, air greeting him kindly, and the waves pushed and pulled him away from Azkaban.